leonard2014/tvProgram_android/readme.md

 Adopted the Master/Detail template from Android Studio, because this app is a typical mater/detail app.
 Channel List is is Master view, and program list is Detail view.
 Another reason is Master/Detail template reuses detail view in both phone/table screens.
 See more on the screenshots.

-**Minimum SDK**

-23, Android Studio suggested this version when I create the project.

 **3rd Party libraries**a

 RxJava, RxAndroid : For Reactive Programming